 Cinnamon for Natural Respiratory Relief for People and Poultry

-Cinnamon not only makes cookies and all kinds of baked goods and warm oatmeal taste yummy, it reduces cholesterol and reduces blood sugar.
+Cinnamon not only makes cookies and all kinds of baked goods and warm oatmeal taste yummy, it also reduces cholesterol and reduces blood sugar.

 Cinnamon for Natural Respiratory Relief for Poultry

-Mixed into your chickens' feed or a bowl of warm oatmeal in the winter, cinnamon can help with:
+Mixed into your chickens' feed or a bowl of warm oatmeal in the winter, ground cinnamon can help with:

 - respiratory distress